codelibs/elasticsearch-river-web/README.md

       }
     }'

-### Rewrite a property value by MVEL
+### Rewrite a property value by Script

-River Web allows you to rewrite crawled data by [MVEL](http://mvel.codehaus.org/).
+River Web allows you to rewrite crawled data by [Elasticsearch's scripting](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/modules-scripting.html).
+The default script language is Groovy.
 In "properties" object, put "script" value to a property you want to rewrite.

     ...